andrei-migunov/S25-CS67OOP/README.md

 # CS 67: Object-Oriented Programming
-## Fall 2024
+## Spring 2025

-This repository contains code for the Fall 2024 section of CS 67 at Drake University
+This repository contains code for the Spring 2025 section of CS 67 at Drake University